-The Court can set aside a transaction if it is entered into at an undervalue (see section 2 above) and its purpose was to place assets beyond the reach of creditors or otherwise prejudice their interests in making a claim.
+The court can set aside a transaction if it is entered into at an undervalue (see above) and its purpose was to place assets beyond the reach of creditors or otherwise prejudice their interests in making a claim.

-If the Court is satisfied that the company (or more correctly, its directors) positively intended to place assets beyond the reach of creditors or otherwise prejudice their interests it can make such order as it sees fit restoring the position to what it would have been or protecting the interests of the victims.
+If the court is satisfied that the company (or more correctly, its directors) positively intended to place assets beyond the reach of creditors or otherwise prejudice their interests, it can make such an order as it sees fit restoring the position to what it would have been or protecting the interests of the victims.

 Like many of the reviewable transactions outlined in this article, the aim of the provision is ultimately to prevent companies from disposing of assets to the detriment of its creditors.

 This article is not intended to discourage trading with a company that may be in financial difficulty.
-Rather, by understanding these risks a person can make more informed decisions when considering whether to deal with or enter into transactions with those companies.
+Rather, by understanding these risks a person can make more informed decisions when considering whether to deal with those companies.

 In summary, you should try to understand and monitor the financial position of the companies you are doing business with (as best as possible) and the commercial terms which govern your trading relationship with them.

 Where you are considering entering into a transaction with a company you believe may be in financial difficulty, consider (where relevant):